Skip to main content

 David Ribes

-Winter 2025
+Winter 2026

-Tech Policy Wonk: What is Research Security?
+Policy Wonk: Fundamental Research

 This DRG will have a handful of required assigned readings to help us understand 'what is policy', but it is primarily about design, and public communication.
 We will research and then create accessible visualizations that help everyday people (and other wonks) to understand the arcane worlds of policy.

-In your application, please describe your past experience doing research and design, and let us know if you have experience with policy, law, and other forms of technology governance.
+In your application, please describe your past experience doing research and design, and let us know if you have experience with policy, law, and other forms of governance.
 Students need not have experience with policy; we will learn about it together, and we will provide many handholds and starting points for the research.

 Enrollment information:

-• Meeting time: Fridays, 12:30pm-2:20pm
+• Meeting time: Thursdays, 1:30-3:20

 • Credits: 2 (or, talk with the Professor)

-• Anticipated notification date: December 23 (and then rolling acceptances)
+• Anticipated notification date: December 29 (and then rolling acceptances)

 • Questions: Reach out to Professor David Ribes (dribes@uw.edu) and Kyra Arnett (knarnett@uw.edu)